 Notice anything about those topics?
 They’re written for other startups, not for the type of company this particular startup is targeting for their product.

 It’s an easy trap to fall into.
 There’s no hiding from the chorus of voices insisting that you should “write what you know.”
 That’s why so many brands think their writer needs to be a subject-matter expert.
 But your prospective clients aren’t interested in what keeps you up at night, or how hard you’re working as an entrepreneur.
 They want to know what you can do for them.
-That means you have to talk about the things in their world, not your own.
+That means you have to write about the things in their world, not your own.
+You need to be writing content about your customers’ pain points.